antolu/LHCbDIRAC/docs/source/AdministratorGuide/Bookkeeping/administrate_oracle.rst

 Database monitoring
 ===================

 Various queries are available in the BookkeepingSystem/DB/monitoring.sql file.
-It can be used for discover various problems such database locks, broken oracle job, sessions, used indexes, etc.
+They can be used for discovering problems such as database locks, broken oracle jobs, sessions, used indexes, etc.